roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 Our focus is on having the ability to do two things:

-* Tune deployments based on deployment context (using logic and variables)
 * Deploy different versions of a deployment to different contexts (versioning)
+* Tune deployments using logic and variables based on deployment context (templating)

 ## Versioning